Hi I’m Annie B Kay

 I’m a science nerd, data and evidence driven, but I’ve also witnessed the healing power of grace.
 I know that life is filled with mystery.
 That’s what makes healing so life-defining.
 I have seen people in their 50’s and their 80’s dramatically heal in different ways.

 I live in the beautiful Berkshire Hills of Massachusetts with my surfer husband and 3 gorgeous girly cats.
 In addition to writing, speaking, and teaching, I’m a home chef, gardener, knitter and poet dedicated to creativity, service, and fun.

 My favorite topic is lifestyle as a spiritual path to wholeness.
 I am fascinated by the interface of science, consciousness and spirit.
-Having recently begun the profound transition of menopause, so healthy aging is also much on my mind.
+Having been navigating the profound transition of menopause, healthy aging is also much on my mind.

 When I wrote my first book, Every Bite Is Divine (2007), which tells the story of my own experience finding peace in the war on weight through yoga therapy on and off the mat, there wasn’t much science explaining what I was feeling as I practiced and meditated.

 That has certainly changed!

 The literature on yoga has exploded, and that’s one reason why the American Diabetes Association asked me and my colleague, Dr. Lisa Nelson, to write Yoga & Diabetes (2015).
 It’s a beautiful full-color easy to use program that can help anyone with any type of diabetes begin a safe and effective practice that helps manage your blood sugars.

-I was the Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country for seven years.
+I was Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country for seven years.
 I graduated from Cornell University (nutritional biochemistry) and Boston University (nutrition communication), have written for scientific journals and for the popular press including Yoga Journal and Eating Well, appeared on TV including CNN, and PBS, and speak across the country on women’s health and nutrition, mindful lifestyles, and connecting with nature for health.

-When you read my blog, listen in to a podcast, or recieve my monthly newsletter, you are joining a group of smart and talented people looking for an honest exploration of the science and spirit of a well-integrated life.
+When you read my blog, listen in to a podcast, or recieve my monthly newsletter, you join a group of smart and talented people looking for an honest exploration of the science and spirit of a well-integrated life.